judas-christ/static2000/docs/Reference.md

 The sort order for this page.
 Can be explicitly defined by prefixing the filename with a number and a dash.
 Eg. `2-page-name.jade` will become a page named `page-name` with an `order` of 2.
 Useful when pages should not be listed alphabetically.

+### model.hidden

+Type: `Boolean`

+Whether this page is hidden.
+Can be used for hiding pages in lists and a value of `true` will prevent the page from showing up in the generated sitemap.

 ### model.children([filter])

 Get all children of the current model, optionally filtered.